-Eagle Gorge in the Kalbarri National Park offers spectacular views of the Murchison River and the interior of the park from its peak.
-Named after the wedge-tailed eagles that live in the gorge, keep and eye out for these magnificent birds that can often be seen in nests and soaring through the sky searching for prey.
+Eagle Gorge, located in the Coastal Cliff section of the Kalbarri National Park, is named after the wedge-tailed eagles that live in the gorge.
+Keep an eye out for these magnificent birds that can often be seen in nests and soaring through the sky searching for prey.

 You will often be lucky enough to see grey kangaroos and emus as well.